ViolGer/real-estate-django/README.md

 # Real Estate Web Platform

-This is a real estate web project I'm building with Django and TailwindCSS.
+This is a real estate web project I'm building with Django and a custom design system.
 The idea is to create a clean, modern interface for exploring premium properties, managing listings, and helping agents work more efficiently.

 ---